osuchanglab/autoMLSA/README.md

 Removes all files generated after BLAST search output.
 Allows for restarting of jobs that may have failed and cannot continue due to unusual circumstances.

-**-halt**
+**-checkpoint** (fasta OR model)

-Stops script prior to filtering for genes found in all genomes.
-Useful for acquiring gene sequences without requiring completion of the entire pipeline.
+Stops script prior to filtering for genes found in all genomes or prior to alignment.
+Useful for acquiring gene sequences without requiring completion of the entire pipeline, or doing the BLAST searches using a slower machine, saving the alignments for a more powerful machine.

 **-concat**

 Flag required to continue when .manual files are present.
 Fix the genome names in the manual files and supply -concat to continue.

+# Citations

+`Stamatakis, A. (2014).
+RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
+Bioinformatics 30(9):1312–1313. https://doi.org/10.1093/bioinformatics/btu033

+Katoh, K, Standley, DM.
+(2013).
+MAFFT Multiple Sequence Alignment Software Version 7: Improvements in Performance and Usability.
+Mol.
+Biol.
+Evol.
+30(4):772–780. https://doi.org/10.1093/molbev/mst010

+Dress, AWM, Flamm, C, Fritzsch, G, Grünewald, S, Kruspe, M, Prohaska, SJ, & Stadler, PF.
+(2008).
+Noisy: identification of problematic columns in multiple sequence alignments.
+Algorithms for Molecular Biology : AMB, 3, 7. http://doi.org/10.1186/1748-7188-3-7`

 # History

+v1.0.1 - 2016-10-10 - Dev branch started.

 v1.0 - 2016-04-20 - First revision released to GitHub.